All Episodes

 Oh, can't let the referees bother us.

-We have to have to fix our game.
+We have to fix our game.

-We have to keep plugging away.
+We have to keep pugging away.

 Referees are not the reason we lost this game.

-Now all of a sudden the referees are the reason we lose.
+Now, all of a sudden, the referees are the reason we lose.

 Well, I got a lot of friends of mine who think the referees, i.e., the media, is a lot of reason why we lose elections.